Duet3D/PanelDueFirmware/BuildInstructions.md

 4. Download this github project as a zip file and unzip it into C:/Eclipse/PanelDue.
 Then rename folder PanelDueFirmware-dev in that folder to PanelDue.

+5. Delete the bmp2c subfolder.
+The files in it are not part of the firmware.

-5. Load Eclipse and tell it to import the PanelDue project.
+6. Load Eclipse and tell it to import the PanelDue project.

-6. If your compiler and tools are in a folder other than C:\Arduino-1.5.8\hardware\tools\gcc-arm-none-eabi-4.8.3-2014q1\bin, configure the path to the tools in both projects.
-You will find this in the project settings under C/C++ Build -> Settings -> Cross Settings.
+7. Edit the build variable GccPath to be the path where you installed the cross-compiler.

-7. Ensure there is a copy of make.exe on your PATH.
-If you installed Arduino 1.5.8 into C:/Arduino-1.5.8 then there will be one in C:\Arduino-1.5.8\hardware\arduino\sam\system\CMSIS\Examples\cmsis_example\gcc_arm.
+8. Ensure there is a copy of make.exe on your PATH.
+Of you don't have make, try changing the build settings to "Use internal builder".

-8. Build PanelDue.
+9. Build the PanelDue project

-D Crocker, updated 2017-03-23.
+D Crocker, updated 2018-03-07.